snipsco/snips-nlu/docs/source/tutorial.rst

 ========

 In this section, we will build an NLU assistant for home automation tasks.
-It will be able to understand queries about lights and thermostat.
+It will be able to understand queries about lights and thermostats.
 More precisely our assistant will contain three :ref:`intents <intent>`:

 - ``turnLightOn``